opencog/link-grammar/link-grammar/dict-atomese/README.md

 The above is enough to recreate an association between LG disjuncts and Atomese Sections; however, computing this requires some painful code.
-This, it seems easiest to cache the disjunct string, and attach it to each Section.
+Thus, it seems easiest to cache the disjunct string, and attach it to each Section.
 It would appear thus:
 ```
    (Evaluation
       (Predicate "*-LG disjunct string-*")
-      (ItemNode "A+ & B- & C+")
+      (ItemNode "A- & B- & C+")
       (Section ...))
 ```